netskopeoss/Netskope-CloudExchange-Amazon-ECS-Fargate/README.md

 *Notes* <br/>
 *  *If you select **True** in **Create Application Load Balancer?**, then following implementations are applicable.* <br/>
-    * *Access logs for ALB will be enabled.*
+    * *Access logs for ALB will be enabled.* <br/>
     * *S3 bucket and a respective bucket policy will be created for storing access logs of ALB.
-The name of S3 bucket will be assigned as per the format given below.* <br/>
+The name of ALB S3 bucket will be assigned as per the format given below.* <br/>
     *Format: nce-REGION-STACK_ID* <br/>
     *Example: nce-us-west-2-24c538a0-244d-11ed-9b54-025f9a3a09a6* <br/>
+	* *S3 logging bucket and a respective logging bucket policy will be created for storing server access logs of above-created ALB S3 bucket.
+The name of S3 logging bucket will be automatically assigned by the CloudFormation.* <br/>
+	*Format: STACK_NAME-loggingbucket-RANDOM_ALPHANUMERIC_STRING* <br/>
+	*Example: nce-loggingbucket-1aln42m8gv711* <br/>
-    * *You can view access logs in this S3 bucket after stack creation.*
+    * *You can view logs in both these S3 buckets after stack creation.* <br/>
+	* *Post stack creation, for security reasons, it is recommended to enable bucket notifications manually for both the buckets created above by CloudFormation - [Ref](https://docs.aws.amazon.com/securityhub/latest/userguide/securityhub-standards-fsbp-controls.html#fsbp-s3-11).* <br/>
 * *If you select **False** in **Create Application Load Balancer?**, then following implementations are applicable.* <br/>
-  * *If you have selected **False** in **Create Application Load Balancer?** and **Existing ARN of target group for ALB** field is **Blank** - No ALB will be created.*
+  * *If you have selected **False** in **Create Application Load Balancer?** and **Existing ARN of target group for ALB** field is **Blank** - No ALB will be created.* <br/>
   * *If you have selected **False** in **Create Application Load Balancer?** and **Existing ARN of target group for ALB** field is **Provided** - Existing ALB will be Used.* <br/>
-    * *To find ARN of target group for ALB, please follow - [Finding ARN of target group for ALB](#finding-arn-of-target-group-for-alb).*
+    * *To find ARN of target group for ALB, please follow - [Finding ARN of target group for ALB](#finding-arn-of-target-group-for-alb).* <br/>
-    *  *In this case, it is recommended to enable access log and create S3 bucket and respective bucket policy to store logs of ALB.*
+    * *In this case, it is recommended to enable access logs and create S3 bucket and respective bucket policy to store logs of ALB.
+It is also recommended to enable the server access logs in a logging bucket and an associated logging bucket policy for the created ALB S3 bucket - [Ref](https://docs.aws.amazon.com/securityhub/latest/userguide/securityhub-standards-fsbp-controls.html#fsbp-s3-9).
+Post stack creation, for security reasons, it is also recommended to enable bucket notifications manually for both these buckets for security reasons - [Ref](https://docs.aws.amazon.com/securityhub/latest/userguide/securityhub-standards-fsbp-controls.html#fsbp-s3-11).*

 ![](./media/NETSKOPE-CE-Stack-ALB-Details.png)